JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2024_05.md

 A Master of naturalness and humility, a Christ who acted like this:

 Most of the really important things Jesus said or did seemed to happen “in His wake” by chance.
 There was very little that was professional, planned, or premeditated about the Master's earthly ministry.
 He dispensed health and spread happiness with grace and ease as He traveled through life.
-It was literally true that He “went about doing good.”
-[UB 171:7.9](/en/The_Urantia_Book/171#p7_9)
+It was literally true that He “went about doing good.” <a id="a162_348"></a>[UB 171:7.9](/en/The_Urantia_Book/171#p7_9)

 <figure id="Figure_5" class="image urantiapedia image-style-align-left">
 <img src="/image/article/Luz_y_Vida/LyV_2024_05/Editorial-mayo-2024-5.jpg" alt="Editorial mayo 2024-5" width="350">